jytan17/clinical_machine_learning/README.md

 # clinical_machine_learning
-Machine Learning Projects with focus on Clinical Data
+Machine Learning Projects with Clinical Data

 Results are presented in the following notebook (.ipynb) files:
 - [LUNA](holder)